dxw/playbook/guides/how-we-do-user-research.md

   need assisted digital support
 - £100 cash for 45 minute research session with small businesses

+### Confirming incentives at the start of the research session

+Handle the incentive at the start of the research session - either giving the incentive, or confirming that the incentive will be sent.
+This avoids any suggestion that participants have to ‘earn’ their incentive.
+It also means you don’t have to deal with the incentive if you want to stop a problematic session.

 ### Paying incentives through a recruitment agency

 If you are using a recruitment agency, ask them to pay the incentive to the